maxwondercorn/ember-cli-barcode/README.md

 Barcode options may be configured globally in `config/enviroement.js`.
 Global option properties can still be overridden on individual components by setting the property on the components invocation.
 The options should use the key `barcode`.
 See the sample configuration setting below.

-You can configure the alt text value by configure `altText`.

 See JsBarcode's [options](https://github.com/lindell/JsBarcode/wiki/Options#format) for the values that may be globally set.
-Additionally, you can set the text prefix for the `alt` attribute by assigning a value to `altText`

 ```js
 /* eslint-env node */